 Window Replacement Cost in Minnesota: 2026 Pricing Guide

-Window replacement in Minnesota costs $550 to $1,150 per window installed in 2026, placing it in the Medium-High cost tier nationally.
+Window replacement in Minnesota costs $375 to $700 per window installed in 2026, placing it in the High cost tier nationally.
 Minnesota's extreme cold winters (-20°F and below) make window thermal performance critical.
 Triple-pane glass is strongly recommended throughout most of the state.
 The Twin Cities metro has a competitive contractor market.

 Get a personalized estimate for your Minnesota home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.